American system historically seen as a model by nations trying to fill gaps in education systems.

 By Iqbal S. Hasnain and Larry Gundersen

 The flavor of 2019 Nobel Prize in Economic Sciences is economics for the poor.
-The bottom line is to empower poor and marginalized communities in India by providing them affordable access to post-secondary education and facilitate transfer opportunity to three year bachelor degree institution.
+The bottom line is to empower poor and marginalized communities in India by providing them affordable access to post-secondary education and facilitating transfer opportunities to three-year bachelor’s degree institutions.

 The previous Indian government of Prime Minister Manmohan Singh had in 2012 accepted a proposal by Montgomery Community College, Maryland, backed by the State Department and the US embassy in New Delhi to set up a number of community colleges across India.